vial-kb/vial-kb.github.io/docs/docs/firmware-size.md

 ### Configure memory usage

 By default, 16 macros can be configured in Vial.
-To reduce RAM and EEPROM usage, you can define the following in your `config.h`:
+To reduce EE_PROM usage, you can define the following in your `config.h`:

 ```
 #define DYNAMIC_KEYMAP_MACRO_COUNT 4
 ```

-To turn off this feature completely, and also reducing compiled firmware size, add the following line to your `keymaps/vial/rules.mk`:
+# Number of dynamic layouts

+Vial can store several layout options for your keyboard, allowing a firmware to work with a keyboard that is configurable.

+By default, Vial stores complete layouts and several options in two bytes.
+To change the memory and avialable number of layouts, define the following in your `config.h` :

 ```
-KEY_OVERRIDE_ENABLE = no
+#define VIA_EEPROM_LAYOUT_OPTIONS_SIZE 2
 ```

 # Reducing firmware size